Pádraig Mac Lochlainn: Dáil Éireann (2011–2016)

 Mac Lochlainn was elected to the Dáil on 25 February 2011 for the constituency of Donegal North-East on his third attempt.

 He was the Sinn Féin Dáil Spokesperson on Justice, Equality and Defence serving as a member of the Joint Oireachtas Committee on Justice, Equality and Defence.
 He was elected Chairperson of the Joint Oireachtas Public Services Oversight and Petitions Committee on 30 January 2013.
 He previously served as the Sinn Féin Dáil Spokesperson on Foreign Affairs and Trade and was a member of two Joint Oireachtas Committees, Foreign Affairs and Trade and European Affairs.

 He served as a member of the British Irish Parliamentary Assembly for almost two years up until January 2013.

 Mac Lochlainn has been a prominent supporter of the cause of Palestinian independence and statehood and he is the Secretary of the Oireachtas Friends of Palestine group of TDs and Senators.
 As Sinn Féin's Foreign Affairs spokesperson, he strongly supported Ireland's commitment to overseas aid as evidenced in the party position paper he oversaw in early 2012, "Honouring our Legacy: Keeping Ireland at the Heart of Global Justice".

 In June 2012, the Irish Independent newspaper alleged that Mac Lochlainn and his party colleague, Deputy Pearse Doherty had "diverted unspent travel and accommodation expenses towards hiring part-time party workers despite these expenses being supposed to be returned to the Oireachtas under rules introduced in 2010".
 Both Deputies were subsequently found not to have broken any Oireachtas rules.

 In December 2012, Mac Lochlainn was suspended from the Dáil after he accused the Ceann Comhairle Seán Barrett of "double standards and hypocrisy".

 In early 2013, he published a bill (The Reform of Judicial Appointments Procedures Bill 2013) seeking to end the system of political appointees being made judges in Ireland.

 At the 2016 general election, Mac Lochlainn ran as one of three Sinn Féin candidates in the new five-seater Donegal constituency.
 After a tight race for the final seat in the constituency, he lost narrowly to Thomas Pringle by 184 votes.

 Seanad Éireann (2016–2020)

 Following this defeat, Mac Lochlainn served in the Seanad.

 Return to Dáil Éireann (2020–present)

-He was re-elected to the Dáil at the general election of February 2020 behind Pearse Doherty, both on the first count and both exceeding the quota.
+Mac Lochlainn was re-elected to the Dáil at the general election of February 2020 behind Pearse Doherty, both on the first count and both exceeding the quota.

 He was appointed to the position of Sinn Féin Party Whip/ Chief Whip in the Dáil on 2 July 2020, and as the party’s Spokesperson on Fisheries and the Marine on 30 July 2020.

+At the 2024 general election, Mac Lochlainn was re-elected to the Dáil.